Allergens and food labelling

 Derbyshire Trading Standards team can provide bespoke advice on allergen compliance.
 This is a chargeable service and can be requested by submitting a business advice request form.

-Multilingual allergen resources have been produced by partner local authorities and can be accessed here.
+Multilingual allergen resources have been produced by partner local authorities - you can access these multilingual allergen resources here.

 For further information please contact the food safety team at food@chesterfield.gov.uk.